-The state of California provides 90% of the District's unrestricted general fund revenues.
-The majority of state revenue is apportioned based on the Total Computational Revenues calculated under the Student Centered Funding Formula (SCFF).
+The State of California provides 90% of the District's Unrestricted General Fund revenues.
+Most of the state revenue is apportioned based on the Total Computational Revenues calculated under the Student-Centered Funding Formula (SCFF).
 The amount of funds available for State apportionment each year is fixed.
-Therefore, the available revenue for any one district depends on what happens at each of the 73 community college districts in the state.
+Therefore, the available revenue for any one district depends on what happens in each of the 73 community college districts in the state.
 The State's funding cycle is such that a district's final apportionment revenue for any fiscal year is unknown until approximately eight months after the fiscal year ends.